Anti-sweatshop movement: #WhoMadeMyClothes

 The #WhoMadeMyClothes hashtag was launched in 2013 by Fashion Revolution co-founders, Carry Somers and Orsola de Castro.
 Celebrities including Emma Watson, Kelly Slater, and Fernanda Paes Leme used the hashtag on Twitter to support the issue.

-The movement also utilized YouTube to spread awareness.
-To promote the hashtag in 2015, Fashion Revolution released a video titled “The 2 Euro T-Shirt - A Social Experiment".
-The video showed a vending machine selling T-shirts for 2 Euros.
+To promote the hashtag in 2015, Fashion Revolution posted a video to YouTube titled "The 2 Euro T-Shirt - A Social Experiment".
+The video showed a vending machine selling T-shirts for €2.
 When people went to purchase the shirt, a video played describing the working conditions in which the shirt was made.
 By the end, people chose to donate to the cause of increasing supply chain transparency instead of buying the T-shirt.
-The video has over 7.9 million views.
-Their 2018 campaign film uploaded on April 22, 2018, was awarded the Best Green Fashion Film award at the Fashion Film Festival Milano and has over 54,000 views to date.